 Affordable dental inlays and onlays in Swansea

-Inlays and onlays are “indirect fillings” meaning they are placed outside the tooth as a solid piece that fits into the shape and size of the cavity.
-They are used when the tooth has experienced too much damage to support a filling but not so much damage that a crown is needed.
+Inlays and onlays are “indirect fillings”, meaning they are placed outside the tooth as a solid piece that fits into the shape and size of the cavity.
+They are used when the tooth has experienced too much damage to support a filling but not so much damage that a dental crown is needed.

 Contact us on (02) 4971 1432 to book an appointment today.